 According to the 2011-2015 American Community Survey 5-Year Estimates, 54.03% of the census tracts in Rockford are considered low/moderate income.
-See 2021 Rockford CDBG Area map.
+See 2023 Rockford CDBG Area map.
 Much of the funding from the CDBG and HOME programs is available for use in CDBG neighborhoods or city-wide, depending on the specifics of the designated activities.
 Also, some funding is available as a direct individual benefit, rather than an area benefit.
 In 2020, the City created a NRSA to provide additional flexibilities with the administration of its CDBG funding.
 The City will continue to provide specific programming for the NRSA area and seek additional resources.
-In early 2021, the City received an Illinois Housing Development Authority (IHDA) Strong Communities Program grant of \$250,000 to support the City's demolition program.
-This grant program will be focused in the City's NRSA area to leverage the removal of blighted residential properties.
+In early 2021, the City received an Illinois Housing Development Authority (IHDA) Strong Communities Program (SCP) grant of \$250,000 to support the City's demolition program.
+IN 2022, the City received an additional \$75,000 in funding from the next round of funding of SCP grants.
+The City anticipates finishing both rounds of funding in 2023.